owmo-dev/token-art-tools/README.md

 ## Manual Setup

-The `lib/connector.js` script must be referenced in your project's index before your artwork sketch executes.
-Either copy it directly into your project or simply use the following CDN.
+The `lib/connector.js` script must be referenced in your project before your artwork sketch executes.
+Either copy it into your repo or use this CDN.

 ```html
 <script src="https://cdn.jsdelivr.net/gh/owenmoore/token-art-tools@1.6.1/lib/connector.js"></script>